wbap/lis/README.md

 ## License
++ Apache License, Version 2.0
-This program was made by [DWANGO ARTIFICIAL INTELLIGENCE LABORATORY](http://ailab.dwango.co.jp/en/) and lab member [Masayoshi Nakamura](http://masayosshi.com/)
++ This framework was made by [DWANGO ARTIFICIAL INTELLIGENCE LABORATORY](http://ailab.dwango.co.jp/en/) and lab member [Masayoshi Nakamura](http://masayosshi.com/)

+## Notice
+If you created intelligent agents, please let me know about it to "masayoshi_nakamura@dwango.co.jp".
+We will make showcase varied intelligent agents.